dankolesnikov/DFAtoTuringMachine/README.md

 ![](readme_pics/header.png)

 # Description
 This Standard Turing Machine simulates behavior of any Deterministic Finite Automata that is properly encoded.
-The machine to be run in the transducer mode and will return A or R for accepting or rejecting a string.
+The machine will return A or R for accepting or rejecting a string.
+Run the FinalRelease.jff in the the transducer mode of JFLAP program.
+Please be aware of potential bugs in this machine.

 ## Deterministic Finite Automata (DFA) Fundamentals
-DFA can be mathmatically defined as M = (Q,Σ,δ,q<sub>0</sub>,F), where:
+DFA can be mathematically defined as M = (Q,Σ,δ,q<sub>0</sub>,F), where:
 * Q - List of states
 * Σ - Alphabet
 * δ - Transition function
 * q<sub>0</sub> - Initial state
 * F - List of final(accepting) states

-Also w - input string.

 ### Example:
 L = {b<sup>n</sup>a<sup>m</sup>} where n &#8805; 0 and m = 0 or 1